-Most of the PGS restricted income relates to the restricted parish donations and associated Gift Aid reclaimed.
-For 2021, the combined donation and Gift Aid amounted to £65.8m (2020: £57.1m).
+Most of the PGS restricted income relates to the restricted parish gifts and associated Gift Aid reclaimed.
+For 2022, the combined gift and Gift Aid amounted to £75.1m (2021: £65.8m).
 An equivalent amount is recorded as restricted expenditure, reflecting that this full amount is returned to the parishes.

-The unrestricted income for PGS mainly comprises ongoing services contributions from member Dioceses of £589k (2020: £446k) and initial contributions from member Dioceses of £40k (2020: £40k) For further details, see note 2 on page 24.
-Unrestricted expenditure for 2021 amounted to £626k (2020: £292k).
-For further details, see notes 3 and 5 on pages 24 and 25).
+The unrestricted income for PGS mainly comprises ongoing services contributions from member dioceses of £753k (2021: £589k) and initial contributions from member dioceses of £40k (2021: £40k) For further details, see note 2 on page 25.
+Unrestricted expenditure for 2022 amounted to £816k (2021: £626k).
+For further details, see notes 3 and 5 on pages 26 and 27.

-Following the launch of the digital platform, the PGS Trustees recognise the creation of the digital platform as an intangible asset which therefore changes our approach to capitalisation.
-Given the significant investment made to digitise the giving experience for parishes, givers and dioceses, this new approach recognises the value of the website.
+Following the launch of the digital platform, the PGS Trustees recognise the creation of the digital platform as an intangible asset.
+Given the significant investment made to digitise the giving experience on the charity's balance sheet, for parishes, givers and dioceses, this approach recognises the value of the website.
 The Trustees also recognise that the lifespan of the digital platform is relatively short as technology advances, so does the need to review regularly the underlying systems and processes.
 For the digital platform, it has been agreed to base the life span on four years, which equates to two cycles of support and maintenance with the CRM provider.
-In acknowledging the change of approach, the Trustees have agreed to restate the accounts from 2020 in light of the capitalisation approach to the digital project.